 5.1 Request for reconsideration.
-The reporter must submit a written request for reconsideration within twentyone (21) days of receiving a dismissal notification letter.
+The reporter must submit a written request for reconsideration within twenty-one (21) days of receiving a dismissal notification letter.
 If no request is received, the reporter waives the opportunity to request a reconsideration, unless explicitly excused by the Director of Civil Rights.
-5.2 Reconsideration decision.
-Once a request for reconsideration has been received, the Director shall consider the record submitted by the Minneapolis Labor Standards Enforcement Division and any written statements submitted by the reporter.